Jagadish Chandra Bose: The Reluctant Scientist

-Jagadish Chandra Bose: The Reluctant Physicist (ISBN 9389136997) is a contemporary biography of the Indian polymath, Sir Jagadish Chandra Bose, modern India’s first scientist, an eclectic pioneer in radio science, and the father of Plant Neurobiology.
-Written by the Indian author, Sudipto Das, this marks Das's debut in non-fiction after three novels.
-Published in November 2023 by Niyogi Books, it was launched in Bangalore at the Bangalore Literature Festival on December 3, 2023, and in Calcutta on January 11, 2024.
+Jagadish Chandra Bose: The Reluctant Physicist (ISBN 978-93-89136-99-9) is a contemporary biography of the Indian polymath Sir Jagadish Chandra Bose, a pioneer of radio science who is sometimes considered the father of plant neurobiology, by Indian author Sudipto Das.
+The book is Das's debut in non-fiction after three novels.
+It was published in November 2023 by Niyogi Books and launched in Bangalore at the Bangalore Literature Festival on December 3, 2023, and in Calcutta on January 11, 2024.